firebase/firebase-android-sdk/.github/ISSUE_TEMPLATE/bug.md

 template_path=.github/ISSUE_TEMPLATE/bug.md
 -->

 ### [READ] Step 1: Are you in the right place?
+**Thank you for submitting your issue.
+We are operating at reduced capacity from Dec 18 2020 to Jan 4 2020.
+Please expect delayed responses.
+For more urgent requests please reach us via our  support channels https://firebase.google.com/support**

 Issues filed here should be about bugs in __the code in this repository__.
 If you have a general question, need help debugging, or fall into some